 There are a range of defenses that may be available to the charge of DUI.
 The applicability of any or all of them would depend on a very fact-specific inquiry, and it is important to obtain competent legal advice to delineate which, if any or several, may be available.
-Potential defenses include, but are not limited to, the following (click one for more info):
+One of the most fruitful areas of defense recently has been to raise the Birchfield case.
+Other potential defenses include, but are not limited to, the following (click one for more info):

 - The vehicle stop itself was illegal.

 - The officer who initiated the stop did not have jurisdiction to stop the vehicle.

 - The driver was not operating the vehicle.

 - The accused was not the operator of the vehicle.

 - The vehicle was not driven on a public roadway.